sempernow/refpages/REFs/K8s.md

 ## Topics of Interest

+### Naming convention

+**Q:** Kubernetes is written in Golang.
+And best practices of Golang include naming convention that names should not "stutter".
+For example, if a struct value should not include the struct key name.
+However, it seems that Kubernetes has adopted the exact opposite convention.
+For example pod.volume.name=this-volume is the typical namiing convention.
+What's going on here?
+Is that just bad practices proliferating, or is this intentional?

+**A:** The naming patterns you've observed, such as the redundancy in Kubernetes object names (e.g., appending `-service` to service names), highlight an interesting intersection between Kubernetes' declarative, self-describing architecture and the practical aspects of managing resources in a complex system.
+This redundancy, while seemingly at odds with the principles of naming clarity and efficiency, serves several purposes in the Kubernetes ecosystem:

+1. **Contextual Clarity**: In large, complex deployments, where dozens or even hundreds of services, pods, and other resources interact, the additional context provided by such suffixes (`-service`, `-pod`, etc.) can be invaluable for quick identification and differentiation of resources.
+This is particularly true when resources of different types share similar base names, or when viewing aggregated logs or metrics across the system.

+2. **Convention and Consistency**: Kubernetes has spawned its own set of conventions and best practices, developed by the community and the experiences of its users.
+These conventions, including naming patterns, help maintain consistency across different deployments and projects.
+For new users, learning these patterns can make it easier to understand and navigate Kubernetes resources.

+3. **Automation and Tooling Compatibility**: Many tools and scripts are built around these naming conventions, expecting certain patterns to be present in resource names.
+This can help in automating tasks such as monitoring, logging, or CI/CD processes, where being able to predict and parse resource names based on their suffixes or prefixes becomes a powerful feature.

+4. **Namespacing and Scope**: Kubernetes allows for complex scoping and namespacing of resources.
+The redundant naming conventions can help in scoping resources appropriately, making it clearer which resources belong to which domain or functional area within a larger system.

+5. **Human Factors**: Ultimately, Kubernetes is used by humans, and the naming conventions reflect a balance between machine efficiency and human readability.
+While the redundancy might be "noise" in a strictly informational sense, it aids in quick comprehension and reduces cognitive load when scanning through resource lists or configurations.

+Despite these reasons, it's important for users and teams to develop and follow their own conventions that best suit their workflows and organizational practices.
+Kubernetes is flexible enough to accommodate different naming strategies, and what might be redundant or noisy in one context could be clarity-enhancing in another.
+The key is finding the right balance between Kubernetes' declarative nature, the practical requirements of managing complex systems, and the preferences and practices of the teams involved.

 ### [Static Pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/)

 **Q:** Why does `kubeadm init --pod-network-cidr="10.100.0.0/12"` assign each Static Pod (of the K8s-core Pods) an IP address in the node-network (host) CIDR versus that of the explicitly-declared Pod Network?